Showing course contents for the educational year 2022 - 2023 .

 Svensson, L., Mullarney, K. & Zetterström, D. 2010.
 Gyldendals store fugleguide - Europas og middelhavsområdets fugler i felt.
 4. ed.
 Norsk utgave ved V. Ree (red.), J. Sandvik & P. O. Syvertsen.
 Gyldendal Fakta, Oslo.

-The laboratory exercises, the visits to museums and aquariums and the field course.
+The laboratory exercises, the visits to museums, aquariums and the field course.

 The exam consists of one test for evaluating the student´s knowledge and understanding (3 hours), and one test for evaluating the student´s skills (30 minutes).
 The evaluation of student´s skills is done through a written test where the student shall determine 30 vertebrate species without using other examination aids than those provided at the exam.
 This test takes place the same day as the traditional written test.